eflanili7881/AdobeRepackerAndInstallerScript/README.md

   - Get Install.app from **ACCCx5_3_1_470.dmg/packages/ADC/HDBox/HDBox.pima/Install.app** and put Install.app to where you extracted **ACCCx5_3_1_470.dmg** if bundled version of Creative Cloud is **x=>5.3.5.518 (or 5.3.5.499 if you're gonna use prerelease copy of first Creative Cloud version that supports ARM64 platform natively.)**.
 - Rename Install.app to anything you want (i.e. Install_HD.app (for installing Adobe HyperDrive-based applications)).
 - Move your original AdobePIM.dylib to AdobePIM_original/AdobePIM.dylib.
   - When viewing your file on Finder, be sure to able to see AdobePIM.dylib's file version.
-If not, they may borked somehow (not corrupted) I don't know.
+If not, they may borked somehow (not corrupted).
     - How should it seen on properties:

       ![image](./pictures/395886790-596f55ba-81a7-44a9-a494-4abfedfad926.png)